SAP/openui5/docs/developing.md

 Setting up the OpenUI5 Development Environment
 ------------------------------------------
 OpenUI5 content is developed in an environment based on Node.js.
-The [UI5 Build and Development Tooling](https://github.com/SAP/ui5-tooling) is used as development server and build tool.
+[UI5 Tooling](https://github.com/SAP/ui5-tooling) is used as development server and build tool.

 ### Basic Setup
 The basic setup allows you to start a server for the OpenUI5 project in an easy way: